steqeq/0000/docs/how-to/rocm-for-ai/train-a-model.rst

 - `Collective communication <https://pytorch.org/docs/stable/distributed.html>`_

-In this guide, we focus on the distributed data-parallelism strategy as it’s the most popular.
+In this guide, the focus is on the distributed data-parallelism strategy as it’s the most popular.
 To get started with DDP, let’s first understand how to coordinate the model and its training data across multiple accelerators or GPUs.

 The DDP workflow on multiple accelerators or GPUs is as follows: